-With future implementing actions, it is anticipated that the CAP will serve as a Qualified GHG Reduction Plan for purposes of tiering under CEQA.
-With those future implementation actions, it is anticipated that the CAP meet the requirements set forth in CEQA Guidelines section 15183.5, whereby a lead agency (e.g. the City of San Diego) may analyze and mitigate the significant effects of GHG emissions at a programmatic level, such as in a general plan, a long range development plan, or a separate plan to reduce GHG emissions.
+The CAP will serve as a Qualified GHG Reduction Plan for purposes of tiering under CEQA.
+The CAP meets the requirements set forth in CEQA Guidelines section 15183.5, whereby a lead agency (e.g. the City of San Diego) may analyze and mitigate the significant effects of GHG emissions at a programmatic level, such as in a general plan, a long range development plan, or a separate plan to reduce GHG emissions.
 CEQA Guidelines section 15183.5(b) states that a plan for the reduction of greenhouse gas emissions should:

-Quantify greenhouse gas emissions, both existing and projected over a specified time period, resulting from activities within a defined geographic area;
+- Quantify greenhouse gas emissions, both existing and projected over a specified time period, resulting from activities within a defined geographic area; - 2.
+Establish a level, based on substantial evidence, below which the contribution to greenhouse gas emissions from activities covered by the plan would not be cumulatively considerable; - Identify and analyze the greenhouse gas emissions resulting from specific actions or categories of actions anticipated within the geographic area; - Specify measures or a group of measures, including performance standards, that substantial evidence demonstrates, if implemented on a project-by-project basis, would collectively achieve the specified emissions level;

-- 2. Establish a level, based on substantial evidence, below which the contribution to greenhouse gas emissions from activities covered by the plan would not be cumulatively considerable; - Identify and analyze the greenhouse gas emissions resulting from specific actions or categories of actions anticipated within the geographic area; - Specify measures or a group of measures, including performance standards, that substantial evidence demonstrates, if implemented on a project-by-project basis, would collectively achieve the specified emissions level; - 5.
-Establish a mechanism to monitor the plan's progress toward achieving the level and to require amendment if the plan is not achieving specified levels; and - 6.
+- 5. Establish a mechanism to monitor the plan's progress toward achieving the level and to require amendment if the plan is not achieving specified levels; and - 6.
 Be adopted in a public process following environmental review.